 About the wine:

-Croizet-Bages 2016 offers an open and engaging bouquet, a blend of red and black fruits intertwined with cedar and subtle mint.
-The oak is beautifully integrated.
-The palate is well-balanced with supple tannins complemented by a fine touch of acidity.
-It displays a bit more roundness than its peers thanks to a more expressive Merlot.
-A Croizet-Bages that leaves the customer satisfied.
-2022 - 2035
+Croizet-Bages 2016 offers an open and inviting bouquet, a blend of red and black fruits intertwined with cedar and subtle mint.
+The oak is beautifully integrated here.
+The palate is well-balanced with supple tannins paired with a delicate touch of acidity.
+It displays a bit more “roundness” than its peers thanks to a more expressive Merlot.
+A Croizet-Bages that “leaves the customer satisfied.”
+2022–2035

 James Suckling